brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 <img width="100%" height="100%" src="/assets/GPTlite-distributed/benchmark_gptlite.png"/>

-**Memory overhead from communication buffers.** Looking at the max vs average memory, note that the max memory in theory should be much higher at high ZeRO stages compared to low ZeRO stages and DPP.
+**Memory overhead from communication buffers.** Looking at the max vs average memory, note that the max memory in theory should be much higher at high ZeRO stages compared to low ZeRO stages and DDP.
 This is due to more parameters being communicated requiring more communication buffers.
 However, setting the communication bucket sizes to a low value in the config file overcomes this effect.
 In fact, we also benchmarked several runs with the default communication bucket sizes (`5e9`) and it led to a higher memory usage as expected (of approximately double the amount in stages 2 and 3), that became prohibitive for some runs.

 <!--
 **Activation checkpointing.** On the GPTlite model, the main memory driver is the activations memory on the attention matrix (grows quadratically with the sequence length and linearly with the batch size).
 Therefore, sharding alone does not yield a signification memory reduction.
 Adding activation checkpointing overcomes this memory bottleneck by keeping at most one attention matrix in memory (recomputed on the fly), throughout the whole backward pass.
-Moreover, **mixed precision** has an important effect on throughtput as lower precision yields faster communication and computation.
+Moreover, **mixed precision** has an important effect on throughput as lower precision yields faster communication and computation.
 As an example, the results for ZeRO-1 with activation checkpointing and mixed precision are:

 {: style="text-align:center; font-size: small;"}
 <img width="100%" height="100%" src="/assets/GPTlite-distributed/benchmark_gptlite_activation_ckpt_throughput.png"/>